 Step 5: Wait for a decision

 After you’ve applied, you’ll receive a confirmation email with your login details for the UAL Portal.
-We’ll contact you by email to ask you to upload any additional information to the UAL Portal, including inviting you to upload documents or book an interview, so make sure you check your email regularly, including spam folders.
+We’ll contact you by email to ask you to upload any additional information, which might include inviting you to provide documents or book an interview.
+Make sure you check your email regularly, including spam folders.